Frequently Asked Questions

 HOW ARE TAXES CALCULATED?

-Property taxes are determined by completing the following calculation for an individual parcel of property: Assessed Valuation x mill levy=Annual Tax Bill.
+Property taxes are determined by completing the following calculation for an individual parcel of property: Market Value x residential assesment rate x mill levy / 1000 =Annual Tax Bill.

 The assessed valuation of a property is determined by the County Assessor.